-A pupil who arrives late but before the register has closed (at 9.15am) will be marked as late (L) - which counts as present.

-A pupil who arrives late after the registers close will be marked as absent.
+A pupil who arrives late but before the register has closed (register closes at 9.00aminfant and 9.10am- junior) will be marked as late (L) - which counts as present.
+A pupil who arrives late after the registers close will be marked as absent (after 9.00am - infant and after 9.10am- junior).
 If the pupil is late arriving due to a valid reason such as an unavoidable medical appointment, the absence will be authorised.
 If the pupil is late for no good reason they will be marked with the unauthorised absence code 'Late after registers close' (U).
 See DfE Attendance Codes - Appendix One.